MiaArmstrong/WhyIsThereBaconInTheSoap/README.md

 1. Complete the setup steps above.
 2. ensure that Chromedriver is up to date `npm install chromedriver`
 3. run the test suite from the command line or from the VS Code terminal by navigating to the WhyIsThereBaconInTheSoap directory and then entering `npm test` into the command line/ terminal
-4. Running the regression suite will create a report file that is located in the project directory.
-This file has the test results listed by scenario.

 ---